 If you're unfamiliar with Second Life, every object on the pictures had to be built using a combination of 3D shapes and textures, just the way video games are built these days.
 The Tube club included all kinds of functional items built around the theme, such as the tip machines (used to pay spending money to people who work in the clubs) looking like ticket machines, and a DJ booth built in an old newspaper stand.
 The premise of the club was that a tube strike caused stations to close back in 1969, and this one just never re-opened when they went back to work, and certain elements had been "hacked" or re-purposed.
 Advertising posters from the era were still on the walls, such as for the movie Italian Job, which only added to the Brit theme.

-The island was designed on a Cornish village and seaside theme.
+The island we built was designed on a Cornish village and seaside theme.
 I also built a replica of the Minack Theatre to stage open air concerts and events at:

-I enjoyed building, DJing, and even dabbled in a little LSL, the scripting language that makes things tick on SL.
+I enjoy building, DJing, and even dabble in a little LSL, the scripting language that makes things tick on SL.